 3. Promote diversity of thought.
 Through exchange of data, approaches, and ideas, we seek to build and diversify the field of carbon accounting and management.
 To accelerate a just transition to a sustainable future, we will bring together voices from different communities and fields of study.

-It's impossible for any single organization to accurately know the exact carbon footprint of each and every product out there.
-Joro’s Carbonizer doesn't aim to be 100% accurate.
-Instead, it intends to help you understand the most important drivers of your footprint to help you make decisions that matter.
+It's impossible to estimate the exact carbon footprint of each and every product in the world with 100% accuracy.
+To be honest, that’s not our goal.
+Instead, we intend to be accurate in a relative sense, to help you understand the most important drivers of your footprint.

 For instance, instead of comparing the footprint of one brand of beef to another, we seek to reveal that the choice of chicken over beef is the one you should be relatively more concerned about.
-Over time, we'll help you develop an understanding of the impact of that choice versus that of buying second-hand clothes over new ones, or a bike ride over a ride-share.
+Focus on the choices that matter most - and forgive yourself for not carbon-optimizing every single decision.